 - Air Force Col. William E. Cooper, 45, of Albany, Ga., was assigned to the 469th Tactical Squadron, 388th Tactical Fighter Wing, when his F-105D Thunderchief was shot down while on a strike mission on a highway-railroad bridge north of Hanoi, North Vietnam, on April 24, 1966.
 He will be buried with full military honors on a date and location yet to be determined.

-What to watch: There could be other factors at play than just receiving disability compensation, such as a reduction in government jobs that traditionally have been the source of employment for many veterans and the overall decline in the U.S. population of veterans who have served.
+Could Disability Pay Discourage Employment?A Stanford University economics professor suggests that the rise in both the number of veterans receiving disability compensation and the increased value of the pay could have an effect on the labor market.
+Historically, veterans are more likely than non-veterans to be employed, but economist Mark Duggan said since 2000, veterans are almost 1 percentage point less likely to be employed than non-veterans.What to watch: There could be other factors at play than just receiving disability compensation, such as a reduction in government jobs that traditionally have been the source of employment for many veterans and the overall decline in the U.S. population of veterans who have served.
 Still, programs may be needed to emphasize job opportunities for disabled veterans to keep them fully employed.
 Read the full Stanford Institute for Economic Policy Research Policy Brief article

 RETIRED AND ANNUITANT PAY: RETIREE NEWSLETTER FOR 4Q2014